mrgrain/jsii-struct-builder/README.md

   .omit('code'); // our construct always provides the code
 ```

-Then, expose the new struct in your CDK construct.
+Then use the new struct in your CDK construct.

 ```ts
 // lib/MyFunction.ts